umaine-research/TACC_Training/README.md

 # Training Documentation

 This repository is intended for distribution of guidelines and training content developed for computing and HPC needs at the University of Maine.
-Content is focused on training with HPC, with a particular focus on platforms such as TACC and OSC.
+Content is focused on training with HPC at TACC.
 <br />
 <br />